BMW Check Brake Fluid Level | Reset Brake Warning

 - BMW Brake Fluid

 - Do not use brake fluid from an open container.
-Brake fluid can absorb moisture and degrade; therefore, it is not recommended to use brake fluid from a container with a broken seal.
+Brake fluid can absorb moisture and degrade; therefore, using brake fluid from a container with a broken seal is not recommended.

 - Gloves